George Wright Society: Activities

 Every two years, GWS has organized the George Wright Society Conference on Parks, Protected Areas, and Cultural Sites.
 The typical attendance is over 1,000 people.
 Recent conferences have included sessions on inventory and monitoring, remote sensing, wilderness, climate change, and cultural heritage interpretation.

 Between 1981 and 2018, GWS published The George Wright Forum: the society's journal on parks, protected areas, and cultural sites.
 Issues focused on such topics as environmental history and U.S. national parks, civic engagement, integrating science and management, and the 100th anniversary of Parks Canada.

-In January of 2020, GWS teamed up with the UC Berkeley Institute for Parks, People, and Biodiversity to found Parks Stewardship Forum.
+In January 2020, GWS teamed up with the UC Berkeley Institute for Parks, People, and Biodiversity to found Parks Stewardship Forum.
 The Parks Stewardship Forum, "explores innovative thinking and offers enduring perspectives on critical issues across the whole spectrum of place-based heritage management and stewardship.
 It is the only professional conservation journal with an interdisciplinary focus, publishing insights from all fields related to parks, protected areas, cultural sites, and other forms of place-based conservation."

 GWS has also sponsored the George Melendez Wright Student Travel Scholarship aimed at minority students, and a Native Participant Travel Grant Program, aimed at native people in the Americas.
 Both programs send recipients to the GWS conference; and to Park Break, a week-long, in-park seminar where graduate students learn about research and resource management issues in the host park.

 GWS publishes Parkwire, a daily news digest with links to research and resource management news from parks, protected areas, and cultural sites worldwide.
-GWS also convenes an Indigenous Involvement Working Group, led by Indigenous members of the Society's Board of Directors.
+GWS also convenes an Indigenous Involvement Working Group, led by Indigenous members of the Society's board of directors.
 The IIWG explores conservation/stewardship/relationship issues of interest to Native people.